 - Other (please specify)

-In terms of what was selected, there was a clear winner – ITIL 4.
+In terms of what was selected, there was a clear winner in the ITSM Trends for 2019 – ITIL 4.
 And it beat off competition from 2018’s poll winner – automation – and two of the hottest “IT media” topics in 2018 – AI and digital transformation.
 Automation and the rest of the top 5 are covered in detail below, but it’s first worth a quick look at the tail end of the table (hover over the table for specific voting percentages) – at those topics that drew little interest from the poll-takers.

 - The obvious stand-out for me is that three of the bottom four places are occupied by three IT management/ITSM approaches – IT4IT, COBIT, and ISO/IEC 20000 – which is even more interesting when ITIL 4 is top (and the relatively-new VeriSM is mid-table).
 As with last year’s results, it’s a mystery as to why COBIT (now updated to COBIT 2019) in particular continues to be such a poor relation to ITIL.
 If you’ve never considered its merits, this 2012 IT Skeptic blog is a good advert for COBIT adoption.